Koromix/rygel/README.md

 ## Raylib example

 This section assumes you know how to build C shared libraries, such as Raylib.
-You may need to fix the URL to the library before you can do anything.
+You may need to fix the path to the library before you can do anything.

 ```js
 const koffi = require('koffi');